vincreate/ZnoBot/README.md

 <b>The following commands are implemented in our software:</b>

+- /addQuestion - add a new question in database;
+- /rmQuestion - removes the last question;
 - /getQ - get amount of questions stored in database;
+- /getQuestion - give a link to download the database with questions;
 - /sendMessage - send message in a group;
-- /addQuestion - add a new question in database;
-- /rmQuestion - removes the last question;
-- /getQuestion - give a link to download the database with questions.
+- /starttimer 10 - sets a message distribution timer for every 10 seconds (value can be changed);

 Example: /addQuestion:
-/addQuestion A u here? *|Yes *No *Idk - the question will be added to the database;
+/addQuestion Do you study English? *|Yes *No - the question will be added to the database;

-question: "A u here?"
+question: "Do you study English?"
 аnswer1: "Yes"
 аnswer2: "No"
-аnswer3: "Idk"

 Correct answer: аnswer1